The Four Main Types of Rental Car Insurance

 Is rental car insurance worth it?

 It depends entirely on your existing coverage.
 If you carry full coverage auto insurance and a premium travel credit card with primary CDW, you're likely already protected and buying rental insurance duplicates what you have.
 However, if you only carry liability insurance, have a high deductible, or are renting internationally, purchasing at least the LDW/CDW and possibly SLP makes financial sense.
-Always verify your existing coverage before declining anything.
+Always verify your existing coverage before declining anything at the counter.

 Does full coverage auto insurance cover rental cars?

-In most cases, yes — your collision and comprehensive coverage extends to rental cars for personal use in the U.S., subject to your same deductible and policy limits.
+In most cases, yes — your collision and comprehensive coverage extends to rental cars for personal use in the U.S. and Canada, subject to your same deductible and policy limits.
 However, full coverage does not guarantee coverage for loss-of-use fees, luxury vehicles, rentals exceeding 30 days, or business use.
-Contact your insurer to confirm the exact terms of your policy before your trip.
-Learn more in our guide on what is full coverage car insurance.
+Contact your insurer to confirm the exact terms before your trip, especially if your state updated its minimum liability requirements in 2025 or 2026.
+Learn more in our complete rental car insurance guide.

 What is the difference between LDW and CDW?